jkellerer/jenkins-client-launcher/README.md

 > launcher -autostart=true
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-_Windows Hint:_ You should setup _Windows_ to boot directly to the desktop without asking for a password in order to let autostart run the launcher.
+_Windows Hint:_ You should setup _Windows_ to boot directly to the desktop without asking for a password
+in order to let autostart run the launcher.

 ###Note on Jenkins Setup

-The current implemented run mode **client** requires to create a _Dumb Slave_ in Jenkins using the following settings:
+The currently implemented run mode **client** requires the manual creation of a _Dumb Slave_ in Jenkins using the following settings:

 Parameter             | Value
 ----------------------|-----------------------------